The Owl House: Future

-On April 15, 2023, while addressing the possibility of a continuation, Dana Terrace stated she would be focusing on new personal projects, but did not write off the possibility of such an installment in due time.
-She reiterated this sentiment in November 2024, explaining that she did not want to "make [her] entire career revolve around one show idea".
-She reiterated this in January 2025.
+On April 15, 2023, while addressing the possibility of a continuation, Dana Terrace stated she would be focusing on new personal projects, but did not write off the possibility of eventually continuing the series.
+In November 2024, she further explained that she did not want to "make [her] entire career revolve around one show idea", later reiterating this statement in January 2025.

+On February 12, 2026, Dana announced a new graphic novel titled The Owl House: The Long-Lived King for a September 29, 2026 release and confirmed that it would take place 2 years after the main events of the series finale.
+She also expressed hope that the book's success could lead to further stories being made as graphic novels since she had lots of ideas for them.